Books of Blood: "The Life of Death"

 Following a brush with cancer and a subsequent hysterectomy, a woman named Elaine becomes fascinated with a church that is being demolished.
 She encounters a cheerfully morbid man with skeletal features named Kavanagh, who shares her fascination.
 The demolition soon reveals a tomb of plague victims that had been fermenting for centuries, and Elaine breaks in at night to see the bodies.
 Later, when her friends begin to die off and the police come after her, Elaine takes refuge with Kavanagh, who she firmly believes is really Death.
 Kavanagh, a serial killer and necrophile, strangles and rapes Elaine.
-As her soul flees her body, Elaine feels a sick sort of glee when she realizes that Kavanagh is now the carrier of the plague she contracted in the tomb, and will spread it far and wide.
+As her soul flees her body, Elaine feels a sick sort of glee when she realises that Kavanagh is now the carrier of the plague she contracted in the tomb, and will spread it far and wide.

 "How Spoilers Bleed"

 Several European mercenaries, led by a cold-hearted man named Locke, have bought land in the jungles of South America that is inhabited by a tribe of Amazonian natives.
 When the tribe refuse to leave, one of Locke's cohorts impulsively and accidentally shoots a native child dead.
 The elder of the tribe puts a curse on the men which strikes them down one by one with a gruesome condition that makes their bodies incredibly delicate; a mote of dust can slice their skin open, the soles of their feet crack when they stand, etc. After his men die off, Locke returns to the tribe to beg for forgiveness.
 However, when he gets there, the tribe has been massacred by some of his other colleagues.
-Locke begins to suffer the symptoms of the deadly curse just as he realizes there is now no way of having it removed.
+Locke begins to suffer the symptoms of the deadly curse just as he realises there is now no way of having it removed.